 An interesting hardy shrub with clean foliage and delicious bluish-purple berries that are edible; a smaller, dense growing habit; must have another honeyberry variety for cross pollination; selected for better fruit production and higher yeilds

-Tundra Honeyberry is recommended for the following landscape applications;
+Aside from its primary use as an edible, Tundra Honeyberry is sutiable for the following landscape applications;